-Here’s a Candida quiz to see if yeast overgrowth might be a part of your health issues.
+Quiz to see if yeast overgrowth may be part of your health issues.

 How I do a colonic:

 Firstly, here’s the board and bucket I use.